-Submissions for the 2018 Robin Becker Series are now closed.
-Our next reading period will extend from April 1 to May 15, 2019.
+The reading period for the 2019 Robin Becker Series will extend from April 1 to May 15, 2019.
 Thank you for your interest in this series.
 All manuscripts will be read by series editors Crystal Boson and Ron Mohring.
-Please read the guidelines carefully, as we have made some changes this year.
+Please read the guidelines carefully.

 Official guidelines: the Robin Becker Chapbook Series seeks original, unpublished poetry manuscripts in English by L/G/B/T/Q writers:

 - Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, are sought for publication in the Robin Becker Chapbook Series in a limited edition of 100 copies.

 - Each chapbook will be printed in a limited edition of 100 copies, with the option of successive printings.
 The chapbooks will be designed, printed, and hand-assembled by Seven Kitchens Press.
 The authors will receive 25 copies.
 Additionally, the publisher will distribute ten review copies to reviewers, libraries, and organizations at the author’s recommendation.

 - NB: the series editors may, upon close consultation, choose not to award publication in either category should a manuscript not rise to the breathtaking standard set by previous titles in the series.
 Send your best work, kids.